 He’s right.
-You might want an ecommerce business, but if you haven’t taken the time to think about it and to plan it, “you’ll end up someplace else.”
+You might want an ecommerce business, but if you haven’t taken the time to think about it and plan it, you’ll end up someplace else.

-“Many people have business ideas over the course of their careers, but often, these ideas never come to fruition, or they get lost amidst our daily obligations,” wrote finance expert Sean Heberling in an article for Toptal, the freelance marketplace.
+“Many people have business ideas throughout their careers, but often, these ideas never come to fruition, or they get lost amidst our daily obligations,” wrote finance expert Sean Heberling in an article for Toptal, the freelance marketplace.

-“Interestingly, studies support the notion that those who write business plans are far more likely to launch their companies.
-Data from the Panel Study of Entrepreneurial Dynamics, in fact, suggests that business planners were 2.5-times as likely to [launch a company].
-The study, which surveyed more than 800 people across the United States who were in the process of starting businesses, therefore concluded that ‘writing a plan greatly increased the chances that a person would actually go into business.’”
+He continued, “Interestingly, studies support the notion that those who write business plans are far more likely to launch their companies.
+Data from the Panel Study of Entrepreneurial Dynamics suggests that business planners were 2.5 times as likely to [launch a company].
+The study, which surveyed more than 800 people across the United States who were in the process of starting businesses, therefore concluded that ‘writing a plan greatly increased the chances that a person would actually go into business.'”

 Creating a business plan follows from differentiating your company and funding it.
 Thus composing a plan can help with those concepts, too.

-You don’t necessarily need to follow a template, but your business plan should address these areas:
+You don’t necessarily need to follow a template, but your plan should address these areas:

-- A description of your company.
+- Description of your company.
 Sum up in a short paragraph what the business does, how it earns money, and what separates it from the competition.

-- A customer acknowledgment.
+- Potential customers.
 Describe the problem your business would solve or the need it would fulfill.
-Describe your company’s customers and how it would acquire and serve them.
+Describe your company’s would-be customers and how it would acquire and serve them.

-- A financial projection.
+- Financial projection.
 This section should convince an outside party — think loan officer, investor, or even supplier — that your business is viable.
 Include projected income statements, balance sheets, and cash flow statements.
-If you’re unsure of those documents, hire an accountant.
+If you’re unfamiliar with those documents, hire an accountant.

-- A business model.
+- Business model.
 There are roughly six ecommerce business models, including four that might apply to you: (i) business-to-consumer, which also includes direct-to-consumer; (ii) business-to-business; (iii) business-to-government; and (iv) consumer-to-consumer.
 Nuances for each include subscription services and curated buying.

 For more, see “6 Leading Ecommerce Businesses Explained.”

-- A description of sales channels.
+- Sales channels.
 Will you sell on eBay at first and add a website later?
 Will you sell via the Amazon marketplace?
 Invest the time to understand how each channel works, its benefits, and how your business could compete.

-- A marketing plan.
-You should be able to articulate how your business will attract customers.
-Will you build an audience first like Beardbrand, or will you rely on pay-per-click advertising?
+- Marketing plan.
+Articulate how your business will attract customers.
+Will you build an audience first, such as Beardbrand, or rely on pay-per-click advertising?
 How much would it cost?
 How will you measure marketing success?

 Consider visiting the Small Business Administration’s article on business plan composition.

 And don’t get discouraged.
-Creating a business plan takes work, but it will contribute to your success.
+Creating a business plan takes work but will contribute to your success.